nilearn/nilearn/doc/connectivity/resting_state_networks.rst

 .. topic:: **Nilearn data for examples**

-   Nilearn provides easy-to-analyze data to explore functional connectivity and resting: the `brain development dataset <https://osf.io/5hju4/files/>`_, which has been preprocessed using `FMRIPrep and Nilearn <https://osf.io/wjtyq/>`_ We use nilearn functions to fetch data from Internet and get the filenames (:ref:`more on data loading <loading_data>`).
+   Nilearn provides easy-to-analyze data to explore :term:`functional connectivity` and resting: the `brain development dataset <https://osf.io/5hju4/files/>`_, which has been preprocessed using `FMRIPrep and Nilearn <https://osf.io/wjtyq/>`_ We use nilearn functions to fetch data from Internet and get the filenames (:ref:`more on data loading <loading_data>`).